Sanaa Lathan Is A Director Now & On The Come Up Is Her Triumphant Debut

 • John Boyega.
 And his preferences.
 All very, very good.

 • Spending some time with your wash day routine.
-Savor it, soak in it, self care the shit out of your weekend.
+Savour it, soak in it, self care the shit out of your weekend.

-• The fact that it’s fall so we can really start dressin!
+• The fact that it’s auutmn so we can really start dressin!

 • Listening to our podcast Go Off, Sis – especially this week’s episode with the one and only Joy Ofudo talking about how she hard launched her relationship on YouTube.

-• Ending the same way I do always because this is still good and necessary: defunding the police.

 • Spending some time with your wash day routine.
-Savor it, soak in it, self care the shit out of your weekend.
+Savour it, soak in it, self care the shit out of your weekend.

-• The fact that it’s fall so we can really start dressin!
+• The fact that it’s auutmn so we can really start dressin!

 • Listening to our podcast Go Off, Sis – especially this week’s episode with the one and only Joy Ofudo talking about how she hard launched her relationship on YouTube.